 All martensitic (body-centered tetragonal crystal structures) and most precipitation-hardenable stainless steels exhibit ferromagnetic properties and hence, they are magnetic.
 Because of the induced stresses by the hardening transformation, these stainless steel grades show permanent magnetic properties when magnetized in hardened conditions.
 Because of this martensitic stainless steel grades like grades 410, 420, and 440 show magnetic properties.
 The table in the following figure (Fig. 1) provides the magnetic properties of some ferritic and martensitic stainless steels.

 Is Duplex Stainless Steel Magnetic?

 Duplex stainless steels (DSS) consist of a mixture of ferrite and austenite and are usually magnetic.
 The ferritic structure contributes to this magnetism.
 But, due to the fact that most DSS contains more austenite than ferrite, their magnetic strength is normally less.

 So from the above discussions, it is clear that stainless steel can be magnetic or non-magnetic and it fully depends on the crystal structure and composition.
 But, The magnetic behavior of stainless steel varies considerably from paramagnetic in fully austenitic stainless steel grades to permanent magnetic behavior in the hardened martensitic stainless steel grades.

 Why does the magnetic property of stainless steel matter?

-The magnetic capabilities of stainless steel material are always inferior to the conventional magnetic material.
-Hence, Stainless steels are usually not used based on their magnetic behavior.
+The magnetic capabilities of stainless steel material are always inferior to conventional magnetic material.
+Hence, Stainless steels are usually not used based on its magnetic behavior.
 However, the magnetic or nonmagnetic capabilities can sometimes influence the fabrication and use of these alloys.
 Also, in magnetic materials electric current behaves differently.